jeremytammik/the_building_coder_blog/a/2065_context_estore_da4r.md

 Here some further clarification on using Python for the Revit API:

 **Question:** regarding Revit and its scripting capabilities.
-It seems that Revit is shifting away from Python scripting in favor of .NET scripting.
+It seems that Revit is shifting away from Python scripting in favour of .NET scripting.
 Is this true?
 If so, could you provide some insight into why this change is happening?
 Additionally, what does this mean for the future usability of Python scripts within Revit?